-- 1. Students complete a Progress Toward Degree (PTD) Checklist to verify that they are on track for graduation.
-Students needing assistance are welcome to contact UoPeople Advisors at advising@uopeople.edu. - 2.
-Once students have successfully completed a minimum of 51 semester credits in the Associate's program and a minimum of 111 semester credits in the Bachelor's program, they may request to be audited for graduation by the Office of Student Services.
-12 - 3.
-The Office of Student Services completes the graduation audit form, files it in the student's record, and sends a copy to the student. - 4.
-Before the end of the registration period during the term in which they will complete all requirements for the degree, students apply for a LOA for the upcoming term and for each subsequent term until their degree is conferred by the University.
+- 1. Students complete a Progress Toward Degree (PTD) Checklist, which can be found in the Academic Advising Virtual Office (AAVO), to verify that they are on track for graduation.
+Students needing assistance are welcome to contact the Office Academic Advising at advising@uopeople.edu. - Once students have successfully completed a minimum of 51 semester credits in the Associate's program and a minimum of 111 semester credits in the Bachelor's program, they may request to be audited for graduation by the Office of Student Services.12 - 3.
+The Office of Student Services completes the graduation audit form, files it in the student's record, and sends a copy to the student.

-Students who began their studies at UoPeople before Term 1 of the 2012-13 academic year may request to be audited for graduation by the Office of Student Services once they successfully have completed 75 quarter credits in the Associate's program and a minimum of 160 quarter credits in the Bachelor's program.
+12 Students who began their studies at UoPeople before Term 1 of the 2012-13 academic year may request to be audited for graduation by the Office of Student Services once they successfully have completed 75 quarter credits in the Associate's program and a minimum of 160 quarter credits in the Bachelor's program.

-- 6. The Office of Student Services certifies whether students have completed all requirements needed to graduate. - 7.
+- 5. The Office of Student Services certifies whether students have completed all requirements needed to graduate. - 6.
 Students are notified as to whether they have met graduation requirements.
 If not, the Office of Student Services informs students of any outstanding requirements needed to graduate.
-Once completed, students go back to step 5 listed above. - 8.
-The Office of Student Services prepares and sends the diploma and an official transcript via registered post.
+Once completed, students go back to step 4 listed above. - 7.
+The Office of Enrollment Management prepares and sends the diploma and an official transcript via registered post.
 Students wishing to receive their official documentation via expedited mail may submit a request to the Office of Student Services and will incur an extra fee.